 - Clean up any mess from your party as soon as possible.

-- Make sure that everyone present is over 21 if alcohol is served.
+- If alcohol is served then, make sure that everyone present is over 21

-You’re too loud if you neighbors can hear from their properties.
+You’re too loud if your neighbors can hear you from their property.

 - Don’t leave barking dogs outside all day and night.

 - Monitor noise levels, including the volume of your stereo and TV, especially early in the morning and late at night.